JianquanWang/Distributed-KV-Storage-System/README.md

-# raft-java
+# Distributed-KV-Storage-System

 ## Acknowledgement
-This Raft-Java was ported from Wenwei Hu's raft-java with some optimizing and improvement.
+The Raft-Java-Core was ported from Wenwei Hu's raft-java with some optimizing and improvement.
 Thanks to the Wenwei Hu for opening up such a great Java RAFT implementation.

 ## Quick Start
 To deploy cluster with 3 instances locally，run：<br>